Madonna: 1992–1997: Maverick, Erotica, Sex, Bedtime Stories, Evita, and motherhood

-In 1992, Madonna starred in A League of Their Own as Mae Mordabito, a baseball player on an all-women's team.
-It reached number one on the box-office and became the tenth-highest-grossing film of the year in the US.
-She recorded the film's theme song, "This Used to Be My Playground", which became her tenth number-one on the Billboard Hot 100, the most by any female artist at the time.

-In April 1992, Madonna founded her own entertainment company, Maverick, consisting of a record company (Maverick Records), a film production company (Maverick Films), and associated music publishing, television broadcasting, book publishing, and merchandising divisions.
-The deal was a joint venture with Time Warner and paid Madonna an advance of $60 million.
-It gave her 20% royalties from the music proceedings, the highest rate in the industry at the time, equaled only by Michael Jackson's royalty rate established a year earlier with Sony.
-Her company later went on to become one of the most successful artist-run labels in history, producing multi-platinum artists such as Alanis Morissette and Michelle Branch.
-Later that year, Madonna co-sponsored the first museum retrospective for her former boyfriend artist Jean-Michel Basquiat at the Whitney Museum of American Art in New York.
+In 1992, Madonna appeared in the film A League of Their Own as a member of an all-women's baseball team.
+The film reached number one at the US box office in its second weekend of release.
+Madonna also recorded its theme song, "This Used to Be My Playground", which became her tenth Billboard Hot 100 number-one single, the most for a woman at the time.
+In April 1992, Madonna established the entertainment company Maverick, which included a record label, film production unit, and divisions for music publishing, television, book publishing, and merchandising.
+The venture was a partnership with Time Warner and provided her with a $60 million advance and a 20 percent royalty rate—the highest in the industry at the time.
+Maverick went on to become one of the most successful artist-run labels in history, signing successful acts such as Alanis Morissette and Michelle Branch.